snehilk1312/coffee/README.md

     - **`sql`**: Currently part of the transformer, but will be relocated soon.

 2. **`pushshift_dumps`**
     - Focuses on utilizing Reddit data for improving recommendations.
-Although initial work involved a `RAG` (LLM-based) approach, future iterations will use a classical recommendation system, combining content based and collaborative recommender.
+Although initial work involved a `RAG` (LLM-based) approach, future iterations will use a classical recommendation system, combining content and collaborative methods.

 3. **`llama-index-notebooks`**
     - Contains notebooks exploring `LLM`-based recommendations (RAG).
 While functional for beginners, it's not ideal for unseen beans and lacks focus on specific coffee properties.